jundalisay/sp/content/en/research/hegel/spirit/part-b/section-4b.md

 It is a being reflected into itself, and the object of immediate desire is something living.

-The inherent reality is the general result of the relation of the understanding to the inner nature of things.
+**The inherent reality is the general result of the relation of the understanding to the inner nature of things.**

 It is:
 - the distinguishing of what cannot be distinguished
-- the unity of what is distinguished.
+- the unity of what is distinguished

 This unity recoils from itself.

 This conception breaks asunder into the opposition of:
 - self-consciousness and
-- life.
+- life

 Self-consciousness is the unity for which the absolute unity of differences exists.

 Life is only this unity itself, so that the unity is not at the same time for itself.

-consciousness has independence which its object also has.
+Consciousness has independence which its object also has.

 Self-consciousness is absolutely for self-consciousness.